trestripes-com/iracket/README.md

   - on Debian/Ubuntu Linux: install the `libzmq5` package
   - on RedHat/Fedora (Linux): install the `zeromq` package
   - on MacOS with Homebrew: run `brew install zmq`
+  - on Windows, automatically installed by Racket's `zeromq-r-lib` package
   - for other systems, see http://zeromq.org